ModelerGuanxuSu/LogisticRegression-Quantile_CrossEntropy_with_SGD/README.md

-In many financial situations like default prediction, interpretable model are required.
+In many financial situations like default prediction, interpretable models are required.
 Linear models like logistic model are often used to reach the requirement.
 Meanwhile, in order to make the model robust, people often apply single variable transformation like WOE.
 However, such transformation has two main drawbacks:

-    1) It is sensitive to noise and sometimes yields transformed boxed which are not monotone.
+    1) It is sensitive to noise and sometimes yields transformed boxes which are not monotone.
     2) Because of the loss of monotonicity, interpretibility can not be guaranteed.

 This repository introduce a new method of single variable transformation, which can ensure that the transformation